On the foundations and applications of Lorentz-Finsler Geometry: Applications in Everyday Physics

 \subsubsection{General wave propagation and wildfires}

 Reasoning as for Zermelo navigation in \S \ref{ss_Zermelo}, let $(M,\C)$ be a cone structure modelling the velocity of wave propagation in each event and direction permitted by a medium.
-Notice that, in the case of Cosmology, the medium is vacuum, but in the case of a problem in classical Mechanics, as the propagation of a wildfire or a sound wave, a cone triple for $(\Omega, T, F)$ on $\C$ appears naturally (namely, $T$ models the observers ``at rest'' on Earth, $\Omega$ is $dt$, with $t$ the Newtonian time, and $F$ is then determined by $\C$).
+In the case of Cosmology, the medium is vacuum, but in the case of a problem in classical Mechanics (the propagation of a wildfire or a sound wave), a cone triple for $(\Omega, T, F)$ on $\C$ appears naturally.
+Namely, $T$ would model the observers ``at rest'' on Earth, $\Omega$ is $dt$, with $t$ the Newtonian time, and $F$ (which depends on $t$) specifies $\C$.

 Focusing on a wildfire, it will start at a bounded region $R$ which can be modelled as a compact open subset with boundary $S=\partial R$ of the (spacelike) hypersurface $t=0$.
 Then, the evolved burned region is equal to its $\C$-causal future $J^+(R)$.
 The spacetime frontfire will be its boundary in $t>0$, which matches the horismos $E^+(S)$.
 The frontfire at each instant $t_0>0$ is $E^+(S)\cap \{t=t_0\}$ (see Fig. \ref{f_Wild}).
 Now, Lorentz-Finsler geometry applies to show that $E^+(S)$ is composed by the cone geodesics starting at $S$ with initial velocity pointing outside $\R$.
-Notice that at each point $p\in S$ there are exactly two lightike directions orthogonal to $S$, the second one pointing inwards $R$.
+Notice that, at each point $p\in S$, there are exactly two lightike directions orthogonal to $S$, the (non-depicted) second one pointing inwards $R$.

-This general viewpoint of anisotropic wave propagation is developed in \cite{JPS21}.
+This general viewpoint of anisotropic wave propagation was developed in \cite{JPS21}.
 It includes the short time existence of solutions \cite[Theorem 4.8]{JPS21}.
-This result is more involved now than in the purely Lorentz case (see \cite[Lemma 4.7]{JPS21}), however, it had not been carried out previously (i.e., with a non-spacetime approach) as far as we know.
+This result is more involved now than in the purely Lorentz case (see \cite[Lemma 4.7]{JPS21}), indeed, it had not been carried out previously (i.e., with a non-spacetime approach) as far as we know.

 The particular case of wildfires is analyzed detailedly in \cite{JPS23}.
-This includes a comparison with actual wildfire monitorization, which is based in rough approximations to the wave equation.
-As emphasized therein \cite[\S 5.2]{JPS23}, focal and cut points along cone geodesics become points where wildfires are more intense and firefighters can get trapped.
+This includes a comparison with actual wildfire monitoring, which is based in rough approximations to the wave equation.
+As emphasized therein \cite[\S 5.2]{JPS23}, focal and cut points along cone geodesics become points where wildfires are more intense and firefighters might get trapped.